alexcleu/alexcleu.github.io/aboutme.md

 ### my history

 I graduated from UCLA back in 2014 in Biophysics.
+I used to work at Google from an analyst to a business intelligence developer.
+In 2016, I switched from business intelligence developer to data scientist @ AdRoll Group.
+Afterwards, I became a Data Science Engineer, focus in Optimization.